 Willis scratched at his head, then waved it off and gestured to the table.
 He poured the batter onto a skillet on the stove, and soon everyone was eating a hearty dinner of pancakes and more bacon.
 "Yummy!"
 Palmon exclaimed, chewing two pancakes at once.
 "We've gotta learn to make these, Mimi!"

 "It can't be too hard," Mimi said, looking over at a box on the counter.
-"If they're instant, then it's like most of Mom's food."
+"If they're instant, then it's like anything Mom cooks."

 Pururumon pecked cheerfully at his pancake while Yolei stuffed more bacon into her mouth.
 "So Izzy, what now?" she asked as she swallowed.
 "Do we just wait for Imperialdramon?"

-"That doesn't sound too bad," Tentomon remarked, finishing one pancake and grabbing another.
+"That doesn't sound too bad," Tentomon said, finishing one pancake and grabbing another.
 "But who knows how long it'll be?"

 "We should keep watching the sky," Pururumon said, "and make sure Davis knows where we are."